-20% on Lifetime Pro €49€39Grab the deal

 Visualization Training Exercises

-Our training program includes progressive exercises designed specifically for visualization development:
+Our training program includes progressive exercises designed specifically for visualization development, the same progression that structured blindfold chess training follows from coordinates to full games:

 • Square color recognition - Instantly identify light and dark squares